ameet123/ftpcleanup/README.md

-**FTP Cleanup
+**Dir cleanup

 ***Objective:

-This program sets out to delete files from FTP staging directory based on specified criteria.
+This program sets out to delete files from  directory based on specified criteria.

 ***Running: